 NFL and NBA athletes get injuries here and there, and ESPN reports are full of the news about MRIs after each playing week.
 Earning their multi-dollar yearly salary, they could pay for it as easily as Thanos managed to erase

-However, if your (or any of your close ones) insurance plan doesn’t cover it fully, you should be well aware that one MRI session would end up drying your wallet for up to $4,000, and even a simple x-Ray could build up a sum up to a grand.
+However, if your insurance plan doesn’t cover it fully, you should be well aware that one MRI session would end up drying your wallet for up to $4,000, and even a simple X-ray could build up a sum up to a grand.

-No wonder, then, that a lot of focus has been put on developing cheaper AI imaging.
-Google DeepMind’s medical image-assistive AI can identify 50 sight-threatening eye diseases. there are AIs that serve as the markers for potential strokes, spot lung and liver lesions.
+No wonder, that a lot of focus has been put on developing cheaper AI imaging.
+Google DeepMind’s medical image-assistive AI can identify 50 sight-threatening eye diseases.
+There are AIs that serve as the markers for potential strokes, and spot lung and liver lesions.

 It doesn’t have to be a difficult platform available only on powerful machines – sometimes it is a low-cost app any modern phone could deal with.

-The AI in medical imaging is developing in a huge tempo as it is being sponsored by the giant companies, for instance, Nvidia.
-The startup called Subtle Medical, the winner of Nvidia’s award, developed SubtlePET, a product that decreases the amount of time and radiotracer dose required for a PET scan (medical image technique often used for cancer diagnosis).
+AI in healthcare trends is developing at a huge tempo as it is being sponsored by giant companies, for instance, Nvidia.
+The startup called Subtle Medical, the winner of Nvidia’s award, developed SubtlePET, a product that decreases the amount of time and radiotracer dose required for a PET scan (a medical image technique often used for cancer diagnosis).

-GE Healthcare has developed their Edison Application, a platform that provides comprehensive, actionable insights across medical imaging modalities – the same ones we’ve mentioned higher: MR, CT, X-ray and the ones alike.
+GE Healthcare has developed its Edison Application, a platform that provides comprehensive, actionable insights across medical imaging modalities – the same ones we’ve mentioned above: MR, CT, X-ray, and the like.

-That is possible due to multiple vendors by merging data from the machines and the Radiology Information System (RIS).
-Machine Learning is used for the analysis.
+That is possible due to multiple vendors merging data from the machines and the Radiology Information System (RIS).
+Machine Learning solutions are used for the analysis.

 Certainly, there are doubters in the future of AI applications for medical imaging, but… We couldn’t load a page with an article that “Medical Imaging AI is the bubble that is doomed to break in 2 or 3 years.
 Funny enough, looks like these guys haven’t lasted long enough to see their prediction come true.